How many participants will be present in each module?

 What is the workload?

-For a final assessment of the compatibility of pursuing these degrees with your personal situation, we recommend that you have a conversation with the program head.
+For a final assessment of the compatibility of pursuing a DBA degree with your personal situation, we recommend that you have a conversation with the program head.

 Is residency in Switzerland required for the duration of the part-time executive education programs offered by the Institute of Business and Regional Economics at the Lucerne University of Applied Sciences and Arts?
 Does the School assist with residency renewal for participants already located in Switzerland?

 No. These programs are designed for part-time coursework while continuing to work in a professional occupation.
-Residency in Switzerland is not required.
-A letter of invitation to apply for a visa to enter Switzerland for the specific dates of a course, can be requested by contacting the administrative contact for the program you have enrolled in.
+Residency in Switzerland is not required and the DBA-program does not allow for a visa to live in Switzerland, given that the program contains a limited number of course days onsite.
+However, we are happy to provide a letter of invitation to apply for a visa to enter Switzerland for the specific dates of a course on request.